 }

-This code gets access to WebGL’s drawing context through core.js by utilizing your previously defined getGL() function and uses it to define the square on the GPU.
-Step A creates a buffer on the GPU for storing the vertex positions of the square and stores the reference to the GPU buffer in the variable mGLVertexBuffer.
-Step B activates the newly created buffer, and step C loads the vertex position of the square into the activated buffer.
-The keyword STATIC_DRAW informs the drawing hardware that this buffer will not be changed.
+This code first gets access to the WebGL drawing context through the core.getGL() function.
+Afterwhich, Step A creates a buffer on the GPU for storing the vertex positions of the square and stores the reference to the GPU buffer in the variable mGLVertexBuffer.
+Step B activates the newly created buffer, and step C loads the vertex position of the square into the activated buffer on the GPU.
+The keyword STATIC_DRAW informs the drawing hardware that the content of this buffer will not be changed.

 Tip Remember that the mGL variable accessed through the getGL() function is defined in the core.js file and initialized by the initWebGL() function.
-You will need to provide access to this function in the coming steps.
+You will define an export statement in the core.js file to provide access to this function in the coming steps.

-Provide access to the init() and get() functions to other modules in your engine by exporting them with the following code:
+Provide access to the init() and get() functions to the rest of your engine by exporting them with the following code.

 export {init, get}